localstack/localstack/README.md

 make start
 ```

+#### Code style

+We use the [Black](https://github.com/psf/black) code formatter to keep code formatting consistent.
+Before checking in your code, make sure to run `make format` and `make lint`.
+You can also initialize the pre-commit hooks into your local repository with `make init-precommit`.

 #### Starting LocalStack using Vagrant (Centos 8)
 This is similar to `make docker-mount-run`, but instead of docker centos VM will be started and source code will be mounted inside.